-Fitting the plinth (if applicable)
+Fitting the decorative plinth cover

 - Make sure the appliance is raised to a height of 915mm or above before beginning.
-If the appliance is below 915mm you can only fit the plinth cover labelled Y. You can adjust the height using the feet (1) of the appliance. - If your appliance has a storage drawer at the bottom, you access the required holes through the base of the drawer after lifting the mat. - Open the appliance doors, and loosen screw A located on bracket (2).
+If the appliance is below 915mm you can only fit the plinth cover labelled Y. You can adjust the height using the feet (1) of the appliance. - Open the appliance doors, and loosen screw A located on bracket (2).
 Do not remove this screw entirely. - Insert screw B, through slot (3) and screw into the small hole at the bottom of bracket (2).
 Make sure that the plinth cover is flush to the appliance, but not over tightened.